-Carolina House proudly serves people of all genders age 17 and older in North Carolina and South Carolina who are struggling with eating disorders as well as other co-occurring concerns.
+Carolina House’s PHP & IOP programs proudly serves people of all genders age 17 and older from across the country who are struggling with eating disorders and other co-occurring concerns Monday – Saturday.

 At Carolina House, located in North Carolina and also serving South Carolina and surrounding states, we know that participating in a successful treatment program for eating disorders is a journey, and we have designed specialized programming at our treatment center to support our clients every step of the way.
 Along with our excellent residential treatment program, we also provide gender-inclusive outpatient programming in the forms of our partial hospitalization program (PHP) and our intensive outpatient program (IOP) at our eating disorder treatment center.